ankita0811/RedisConf/redis-proposal.md

    ```
 ### Major Features

-### End-user configurable policies like Eviction and save
+### End-user configurable policies
-Redis applications users can provide the values of policies favoring their use-case during instance-creation.
+Redis applications users can provide the values of policies like eviction and save according their use-case requirement during instance-creation.
 ### Bi-weekly-Rolling-Updates-with-Near-Zero-Downtime:
 Redis sentinels backed by various custom scripts enables service to be available even during updates.
 ### Persistence enabled cluster
-RDB based persistence allows application to use as data store and not just cache.
+RDB based persistence allows application to use redis as data store and not just cache.

 ### Multiple-Plans-to-support-different-use-cases